Background

 70-75% Potential discount after 5 years of claim-free driving

-17-24 Highest risk age bracket
+17-24 Highest risk age bracket for young person car insurance

-1-50 Insurance group range
+1-50 Insurance group range (lower is cheaper)

-20-25% Additional cost for monthly payments
+20-25% Extra cost for paying monthly vs annually

 What is Car Insurance and Why Do You Need It?